jennt/blackjack_advisor/README.md

 This program was a class assignment.
 It currently only predicts the best moves for "hard" hands.
 Given more time I would like to include the statistics for "soft", and "pair" hands as well.

-##Installation
-Before running this program on your machine you will need to download ruby.

 <!-- ##Tests -->
 ##Contributors

 Jenn Tustin

-##License